Pingdom alternative

 Pingdom alternative FAQ

 It depends on your needs.
 If you primarily need page speed monitoring and RUM (Real User Monitoring), Pingdom is the better fit.
-If you need to know whether your site actually works after deploys — broken assets, MIME mismatches, silent failures — Sitewatch covers what Pingdom can't.
+If you need to know whether your site actually works after deploys — missing files, files served as the wrong kind of file, silent breakage — Sitewatch covers what Pingdom can't.
 Many teams use both.

 Sitewatch focuses on website correctness, not page speed metrics.
 For performance optimization, keep a speed monitoring tool.
 For catching broken deploys and asset failures, add Sitewatch.
 They're complementary layers of monitoring.